google/wireit/README.md

 still use a multiple of this space.
 To free all of it at once, use `rm -rf .wireit/*/cache .wireit/trash`.

-Linked Git worktrees (`git worktree add`) store local cache entries in the main worktree's corresponding `.wireit` folders, so checkouts of the same files reuse cache hits.
+Linked Git worktrees (`git worktree add`) keep their own `.wireit` cache folders.
+Set `WIREIT_CACHE_WORKTREES=true` to store a linked worktree's local cache in the main worktree's corresponding `.wireit` folders, so checkouts of the same files reuse cache hits.
 Lock, fingerprint, and output-manifest files stay in the current worktree.
-Set `WIREIT_CACHE_DIR` to use a different shared root, still keyed by path relative to the current worktree.
 GitHub Actions caching is not affected.

-Local cache keys ignore the absolute checkout path.
-Restored files are copied verbatim; Wireit does not rewrite output contents that embed another checkout's absolute path.
+Restored files are copied verbatim.
+Wireit does not rewrite output contents that embed another checkout's absolute path.

 ### GitHub Actions caching